Skip to ContentSkip to Navigation

 Two Bachelor’s degree programmes

-Combining Applied Mathematics and/or Applied Physics is also possible, but you will need to take additional course units to meet the requirements of these programmes.
-Our advice is to start with Mathematics and Physics, and if it turns out that you like Applied Mathematics or Applied Physics more, to make an appointment with the academic advisor and discuss your planning.
+Please note that this programme combines Mathematics and Physics, not Applied Mathematics and Applied Physics.
+Combining the latter two programmes will result in a much higher workload in EC’s and is therefore not offered as a double degree structured programme.
+Our advice is to start with Mathematics and Physics, and if it turns out that you like Applied Mathematics or Applied Physics more, make an appointment with the academic advisor and discuss your planning.

 Time table